Treatments for atherosclerosis may include lifestyle changes, medicines, and medical procedures or surgery.

 If you have severe atherosclerosis, your doctor may recommend a medical procedure or surgery.

-Angioplasty (AN-jee-oh-plas-tee) is a procedure that's used to open blocked or narrowed coronary (heart) arteries.
-Angioplasty can improve blood flow to the heart and relieve chest pain.
+Percutaneous coronary intervention (PCI), also known as coronary angioplasty, is a procedure that can open blocked or narrowed coronary (heart) arteries.
+PCI can improve blood flow to the heart and relieve chest pain.
 Sometimes a small mesh tube called a stent is placed in the artery to keep it open after the procedure.

 Coronary artery bypass grafting (CABG) is a type of surgery.
 In CABG, arteries or veins from other areas in your body are used to bypass (that is, go around) your narrowed coronary arteries.
 CABG can improve blood flow to your heart, relieve chest pain, and possibly prevent a heart attack.